ethereum/ethereum-org-website/src/content/glossary/index.md

 ### defi {#defi}

-Short for "decentralized finance," a broad category of [Dapps](#dapp) aiming to provide financial services backed by the blockchain, without any gatekeepers, so anyone with an internet connection can participate.
+Short for "decentralized finance," a broad category of [Dapps](#dapp) aiming to provide financial services backed by the blockchain, without any intermediaries, so anyone with an internet connection can participate.

 <a href="/en/dapps/#how-to-use-an-application-built-on-ethereum">More about Dapp uses<Emoji text=":point_right:" size={1} marginLeft={0.75} /></a>